 If you’re ready to buy a GRE book, take a look at the matrix above for our top recommendations.

 For general tips on choosing a GRE book, continue reading our shopping guide.

-In fact, thousands of graduate and business schools around the world accept the GRE General Test for admission, so it’s the most common admissions test for those types of graduate programs.
+In fact, thousands of graduate and business schools around the world accept the GRE General Test for admission; it’s the most common admissions test for those types of graduate programs.

 Time management is one of the most important skills to master during your studying.
 You only have 3 hours and 45 minutes to take the GRE.

-The GRE General Test is a computer-based test, offered throughout the United States and in most other countries.
+The GRE General Test is a computer-based test offered throughout the U.S. and in most other countries.
 It features three main sections: Analytical Writing, Verbal Reasoning, and Quantitative Reasoning.